-If you need any help with bedding plants, just ask!
+If you need any more advice about bedding plants, just ask one of the team!